-The Private Water Supplies Regulations impose a tighter legal duty for monitoring of your supply, and one of the functions of the risk assessment is to identify any parameter (that is,. types of bacteria, chemicals etc.) which could pose a potential risk to human health.
+The Private Water Supplies Regulations impose a tighter legal duty for monitoring of your supply, and one of the functions of the risk assessment is to identify any parameter (that is: types of bacteria, chemicals for example) which could pose a potential risk to human health.
 The parameters identified can then be monitored.

 How long will the assessment take?

 The risk assessment will typically take approximately two hours.
 Ideally the person responsible for the supply should be present so that the risk assessment can be conducted as quickly and efficiently as possible.
 During the risk assessment we will need access to the source of the supply i.e. borehole, well, or spring, any collection chambers, holding/storage tanks including header tanks which may be found in roof spaces, and finally the point of use of the supply.